marisacasillas/chatterlab/Casillas-DevCommComp-Spring2020-Syllabus.md

 ### Participation (20%)

 This is a discussion-based class and students are generally expected to come to class and actively participate in discussion.
 That said, the unpredictability and multi-timezone nature of coursework this quarter may make it difficult for students to attend some classes.
-The policy for attendance this quarter (Spring 2020) is therefore as follows: By default, students are expected to attend class, ask at least one question, and respond to at least one question.
+The policy for attendance this quarter (Spring 2020) is therefore as follows: By default, students are expected to attend class, ask at least one question, and respond to at least one question (1% per class).
 If the student cannot make it to class, they should contact Marisa with a brief explanation, watch the recording of the class, and submit their question(s) and response(s) to her within 2 days, unless noted otherwise.

 Two further activities are required for full participation: (a) contributions to class debates (up to 1% each) and (b) one-on-one meetings with Marisa as noted in the schedule (0.5% each)